Do you have a dog that tends to get tear stains on its fur? If so, you are not alone in this common concern.

 How to Remove Dog Tear Stains Naturally

 You can try a few different methods to remove tear stains from your dog’s fur with natural products.
+You can remove tear stains without using harsh chemicals that could be dangerous to your dog’s health.

 TIP: Before doing any of these natural dog tear stain remover methods, If you have blunt scissors and can safely trim any longer hair around your dog’s eyes, do so to prevent irritation.
+If you are concerned about removing the tear stains, please speak to your veterinarian to help give clarity to your questions and concerns.

 Hydrogen Peroxide & Water Mixture: